Hypercubers/hypercubing.xyz/docs/wiki/notation.md

 The first letter determines the cell to click on.
 The second letter determines the sticker on the cell (usually a 2c piece) to click on.
 For example:

 - `RO'` means to left click the R cell sticker of the RO piece.
-- `IUR` means to click the I sticker of the IUR piece.
+- `IUR` means to right click the I sticker of the IUR piece.
 - `FRUI` means to right click the F sticker of the FRUI piece.

 For slice and wide moves, you write the numbers you hold down on the keyboard while clicking.